gleblubecki/gleblubecki/README.md

 - 🚲 Cycling - I'm cycling in search of something new in my city
 - ☕ Coffee - Enjoy drinking coffee in beautiful places with nice people
-- 📸 Photography - Photograph everything that seems beautiful to me on my phone and film camera
+- 📸 Photography - Take photos of that seems beautiful to me on my phone and film camera